swimmingly/swimmingly.github.io/_pages/other/overview.md

 Identifying another kind of state just takes a little logic.
 Just as the collectivist form of government is a centralized state, the individualist form of government is a _distributed state_.

 In a distributed state, everyone keeps his power, delegating none of it.
 He makes his own laws in the form of contracts, defends himself, and settles his own disputes.
 He hires and fires legal counsel, guards, and arbiters to help him as needed.
-Insurance companies combine these services with coverage and help coordinate large-scale defense. (--Rothbard)
+Insurance companies combine these services with coverage and help coordinate large-scale defense. [^2]

 Law in contracts is based on _precepts_: statements of laws of man's social nature.
 They regard individual rights to life, liberty, and property; the crimes that violate them; and the means of protecting them.
 They are open source, simple, and fit on one page.
 A four year-old can understand them.
 We once called them common sense.
 Traditional [maxims of law](https://famguardian.org/TaxFreedom/LegalRef/MaximsOfLaw.htm) embody or elaborate them.
 Anglo-American legal precedent can remain useful.

 In a distributed state, everyone that a criminal sees is a legal expert, soldier, and judge.
 Every property line is a guarded border.
 Every building is a castle.
 Every worked-upon thing is owned and requires someone's permission to touch it.
-What no one has "mixed his efforts with" (--Locke) is unowned and available for possession, especially land.
+What no one has "mixed his efforts with" [^3] is unowned and available for possession, especially land.

 Most penalties for crime are monetary, paid to injured parties and adjudicators.
 Dangerous criminals are confined non-punitively.
-They work to cover their costs and have opportunities to rehabilitate and retrain. (--Rothbard)
+They work to cover their costs and have opportunities to rehabilitate and retrain. [^2]

 A state is called a state because it is _static_.
 It is the unchanging foundation, the constant condition of society.
 Which is peace.
 The state of society is peace.
 People cannot associate and make war on each other at the same time.
 So the state keeps the peace.
 It ends disturbances of the peace.